borby/borby.github.io/about.md

 - Cloud related: AWS (including AWS SDK)

 # Email
 Interested in hiring me?
 Or do you just want to say hi?
-Leave me a email! judyfan393 (@) gmail.com
+Leave me an email! judyfan393 (@) gmail.com